catlewin/CS404_Flow_Network/README.md

 - _Libraries:_ networkx, matplotlib, numpy, collections.deque, random, time, and string
 - _AI Tools for code generation:_ Claude.ai & ChatGPT

 I started by creating a general ford-fulkerson algorithm for a graph network.
 From there, I implemented an inherited class for an epidemic network to model likelihood of infection.
-Finally, I programmed a more specific application for the Kansas measles outbreak to model the likelihood of infection using flow networks to represent flow of infection.
+Finally, I programmed a more specific application for the Kansas measles outbreak to model the flow of measles between counties.

+**Content**

+_Overview of Program_

+Program Architecture

+_1. Flow Network:_ A general graph-based flow simulator with predefined tests.
+Each graph has a set number of nodes, a minimum and maximum capacity for the graph’s edges, and a density between 0-1 defining the likelihood of edges between the nodes, 0 meaning no nodes are connecting and 1 indicating all nodes are connected.
+- Small: 5 nodes, minimum capacity 1, maximum capacity 15, with density 0.4.
+- Medium :8 nodes, minimum capacity 1, maximum capacity 20, with density 0.3.
+- Large: 12 nodes, minimum capacity 1, maximum capacity 30, with density 0.2.

+_2. Flow Network Performance Tests:_ An option to benchmark the performance of the maximum flow analysis with a graph of 10, 100, and 1,000 nodes, running each with density 0.1, 0.5, and 1.0.

+_3. Kansas Measles Network:_
+- Nodes: Kansas Counties
+- Sources: Counties with confirmed cases
+- Sinks: Adjacent counties
+- Edge Weights: Based on adjacency, case count, and population
+- Objection: Analyze likelihood of disease spread to neighboring counties

+_4. Custom Random Network:_ Graph and flow created by user-defined vertex count, capacity, and density.

+_5. Epidemic Network:_ This extends the Flow Network with epidemiological framing:
+- Nodes: Individuals
+- Source: Original infection case
+- Sink: Individual being analyzed for likelihood of infections
+- Parameters: As currently implemented, the graph is randomly generated with the following settings:

+      num_vertices = 10  # Number of vertices in the epidemic network
+      min_capacity = 1
+      max_capacity = 20
+      density = 0.3  # 30% density for the network
+      infection_prob = 0.1  # Probability of infection spread between nodes

+Visualization

+The graphs are visualized using matplotlib.
+While the flow and epidemic networks are visualized with traditional graphs, the Kansas network is modeled to look more similar to the layout of the state map.

+_Results_

+Flow Network Predefined Tests